RajkrishnaRana/ElectroReadCare/README.md

 <!-- Hey Bro -->

-# ElectroCare Helps to Read Electric Meter
+# ElectroReadCare Helps to Read Electric Meter

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).